kaopanboonyuen/panboonyuen_professional_website/content/blog/2025-12-02-UTMB-ChiangMai-INTHANON/index.md

 ---

-title: "My First-Ever UTMB World Series Adventure — Conquering Chiang Mai Inthanon 20K"
+title: "UTMB World Series Debut: Chiang Mai Inthanon 20K, A First Step Into International Trail Racing"
 subtitle: "A breathtaking journey through mountains, fear, discipline, and the unexpected joy of my first-ever trail race"
 summary: My first trail running experience at UTMB Inthanon 20K — a story of cold mountain air, steep climbs, breathtaking views, personal fear, unexpected strength, and an unforgettable finish that closed my year with pride and gratitude.
 authors: